nbronson/ccstm/doc/consistency.md

 at each point in every transactional execution.
-Each time a read is performed by a live transaction, CCSTM guarantees that there is an instant at which all reads performed so far by the transaction could have been observed the values actually seen.
+Each time a read is performed by a live transaction, CCSTM guarantees that there is an instant at which all reads performed so far by the transaction could have observed the values actually seen.
 All transactions, even those that will eventually roll back, will always see a consistent view of the world.
 For more on opacity see ["On the Correctness of Transactional Memory"][opacity] by Guerraoui and Kapalka.